rodhilton/resume/out/resume_public.md

 ## Summary

-* Passionate problem-solver with deep Computer Science background.
+* Passionate problem-solver with solid Computer Science background.

+* Over a decade of experience developing back-end server applications, web applications, web services, microservices, applets, and client applications with strong focus on end-user's experience.

 * Follower of good engineering practices such as Test-Driven Design, Pair Programming, Continuous Integration, and Refactoring.
 Committed to good coding principles such as SOLID, DRY, and YAGNI.

-* Over a decade of experience developing back-end server applications, web applications, web services, microservices, applets, and client applications with strong focus on end-user's experience.

 * Polyglot programmer comfortable with variety of OO and FP languages.